dodaucy/auWin/README.md

 #### HWND / Window Handle

 In this mode, only a specific window will be selected.
 Each window has its own HWND.
-You can get the HWND with the [Display handle](#display-handle "Display handle") action.
+You can get the HWND with the [Display HWND](#display-hwnd "Display HWND") action.
 It can be useful when the window name changes.
 An example of a HWND is `0x00000000000802EC`.

 #### PID / Process ID